ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 1. A <i>process variable</i> is the logical entity which is accessed through the TransferElement.
 Outside this document, it is sometimes also called register.
   * 1.1 A process variable can be read-only, write-only or read-write (bidirectional).
-  * 1.2 A process variable as a data type.
+  * 1.2 A process variable has a data type.
   * 1.3 A process variable has a fixed <i>number of elements</i> and a <i>number of channels</i>.
     * 1.3.1 For scalars, both the number of elements and channels are 1.
     * 1.3.2 For 1D arrays, the number of channels is 1.